wuyuanq/CompositionalFlow/Hpc/README.md

 In addition to compositional two-phase flow, the framework can also be configured for single-phase simulations.
 Optional Sparse Grid surrogate models are available to accelerate flash calculations.

-> This README is reorganized from the original project documentation while preserving the documented functionality and usage instructions.
-The original documentation describes MPI execution, Shaheen/Neser deployment, Sparse Grid configuration, and output generation.

 ---

 # Features